HajMichal/PlaylistPorter/README.md

 <br/>

 ## Good to know
 This service is a Single Page Application with a minimalist design, and all logic is handled server-side.
 I created this project for a friend who needed an efficient way to transfer songs from YouTube playlists to Spotify.
+The programme handles maximum 100 songs simultaneously.

 <br/>